mini-blog: What to do in London?

 Eat Tokyo: there are several branches in London and the Covent Garden branch (on Catherine Street) and the Notting Hill branch are my favourites.
 The menu is seriously comprehensive.
 Each time I’ve eaten there, I always tell myself that I will order something different (given the extensive nature of the menu) but I **always** end up ordering the same dish: oyster bento.
 Delicious every time.

-Manti by Mike and Ollie at the Flat Iron Square near Borough Market: Serves the most unique and yummy Turkish dumplings with herbs and a wonderful flat bread.
+Manti by Mike and Ollie at the Flat Iron Square near Borough Market (sadly, this stall is now closed.
+But it seems that they are still operational per their website): Serves the most unique and yummy Turkish dumplings with herbs and a wonderful flat bread.
 I also like the fact that this company works with a local charity to engage skilled Syrian refugees to assist with the creation of these yumminess.

 Le Gavroche, Heston Blumenthal’s Dinner, and The Fat Duck . . . . all these (and more) are in my inaugural food blog.